chilledwilba/Lissajous-Curve/README.md

 # Lissajous Curve
-A fun play area for testing Lissajous Patterns!
-Created using Unity Engine A simple project showing off the Lissajous Curve.<br>
+A simple project showing off the Lissajous Curve.<br>
 Play with the sliders and see what patterns you can create.